ejmastnak/ejmastnak.github.io/fmf-course-pages/year3/contmech.md

 - [Condensed lecture notes]({% link fmf-pdfs/year3/contmech/contmech-equation-sheet.pdf %})

 ## Course description
 *Continuum mechanics* is an elective course for third-year undergraduates in the FMF physics program.
 These notes are from the summer semester of the 2020-21 academic year, when the course was taught by professor Primož Ziherl (lecture) and assoc. professor Daniel Svenšek (exercises).
 The course covers elastomechanics and fluid mechanics at an upper-undergraduate level and is based on Landau and Lifschitz's *Theory of Elasticity* and *Fluid Mechanics*.
-Material covered in the course includes
+Material covered in the course includes:
 - the geometry of deformations and strain
 - mechanical stress and elastic energy
 - the mechanics of plates and rods